Purpose now email book

 Best Community Platform on Branded Apps

 Instead of spending hundreds of thousands of dollars to create a custom app, Mighty Pro’s white-label approach will give you more for less.
-And when you choose Mighty Pro, you’ll work directly with Account Executives and Community Strategists who have scaled 7-figure creator brands and 8+-figure subscription businesses.

 Mighty Pro features

-• Empower your Hosts with Mighty Co-Host™ AI features including moderation tools, the Infinite Question Generator, and auto course outlines and profiles.
+• Empower your Hosts with Mighty Co-Host™ AI features including community moderation tools, the Infinite Question Generator, and auto course outlines and profiles.

-• Branded apps, splash screens, and push notifications
+• Branded apps, splash screens, and push notifications.

-• Proactive updates and App Store & Google Play Store submissions
+• Proactive updates and App Store & Google Play Store submissions.

 • VIP support from the Mighty Pro Team.

-• Access to the Mighty Pro community
+• Access to the Mighty Pro community.

 Pricing